Recipe — multistep from one message

 Patterns

-Find candidates, ask user to pick (panel), then act on the chosen one.
+Find candidates, ask you to pick (in the panel), then act on the chosen one.

-Pull data, summarize via ctx.ai, send the summary.
+Pull data, summarize it via ctx.ai, then send the summary.

 Where to next